Accounting, Wealth Management, Human Resources Solutions, Bookkeeping, Transactional Services, and Tax Planning.

 Caring for our clients.
 Caring for our team.

 We needed an accounting firm who could provide a suite of professional services.
-From everyday accounting service and HR solutions to succession planning and long-term financial advice, Ward & Uptigrove met every one of our requirements.
+From everyday accounting services and HR solutions to succession planning and long-term financial advice, Ward & Uptigrove met every one of our requirements.

-Steve Meulensteen, President,
+- Steve Meulensteen, President,

 Meulensteen Tire and Auto Service

-Downtown expertise.
+Downtown Expertise.

 Small town values alongside downtown expertise means personal consideration, optimized solutions and professionals who care.